codess-aus/DP-200/README.md

 **tumbling windowing function**.
 This function allows you to segment data into distinct time segments without overlapping.
 This does not help in this scenario because pass results occur at a test center within 20 minutes of each other might be present in different data segments.

+Tumbling window functions define fixed-size, non-overlapping and contiguous time intervals.
+In tumbling windows, events only belong to a single window.

 **Hopping windows** are a series of fixed-sized and contiguous time intervals.
 They hop forward by a specified fixed time.
 If the hop size is less than a size of the window, hopping windows overlap, and that is why an event may be part of several windows.
 Hopping windows do not check the time duration between events and do not filter out periods of time when no events are streamed.

 **Sliding windows** are a series of fixed-sized and contiguous time intervals.
 They produce output only when an event occurs, so you can filter out periods of times where no events are streamed.
 However, they may overlap and that is why an event may be included in more than one window.
 Sliding windows also do not check the time duration between events.